 Green Goodness Part 3: Salad Greens

-As I mentioned in our first Green Goodness blog post about Steamed Kale, my meal never feels complete without a generous serving of greens.
-Whether I’m making a simple salad for dinner, or I’m packing my lunch for work, I love to get creative with my salad and use a variety of fresh greens.
-It’s easy to get in a rut with arugula and romaine, so today I’m going to guide you through a selection of gourmet, nutritious and fun salad greens to make your salads more exciting.
-And if you need some salad dressing inspiration, our three favorite dressings will compliment any of these greens.
-Check out the recipes for Hollyhock Dressing, Miso Dressing, and Lemon Garlic Dressing.
+It’s easy to get in a rut with arugula and romaine, so today I’m going to guide you through a selection of gourmet, nutritious, and fun salad greens to make your salads more exciting.
+And if you need some salad dressing inspiration, our three favorite dressings will complement any of these greens: Hollyhock Dressing, Miso Dressing, and Lemon Garlic Dressing.

-Before we get into the greens, it’s important to first consider what greens are in season.
-If you can buy your salad greens at the farmer’s market, not only are you supporting local agriculture, your salad greens will also be fresher, and more nutritious.
-You can also often find a wide variety of greens you might not be able to find at the grocery store.
-Many of the salad green sold in supermarkets, even if they are organic, are grown hydroponically.
+Many of the salad greens sold in supermarkets are grown hydroponically, even if they are organic.
 This is a great option for winter and urban farming, but when you get local greens grown in healthy soil, your greens will have more nutrients and more earth energy to keep you grounded and nourished.
 So, before you grab your greens, take a moment to consider if there are any local and seasonal options.

 Here are some delicious greens to expand your salad options: